Yukitoshi12345/Employee-Tracker/README.md

 2. Choose your action:
 The program will display a menu with options:
-- "View All Employees",
+- "View All Employees"
-- "Add New Employee",
+- "Add New Employee"
-- "Update Employee Role",
+- "Update Employee Role"
-- "View All Roles",
+- "View All Roles"
-- "Add New Role",
+- "Add New Role"
-- "View All Departments",
+- "View All Departments"
-- "Add New Department",
+- "Add New Department"
 - "Exit"

 Choose an option for your desired action.